NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_extra_tips.rst

 See section 3 of the Getting Started for more details on how the package is called.
 See the :doc:`command line reference <ref_cli>` for documentation on command line options (or run ``mdtf --help``).

+Avoid making assumptions about the machine on which the framework will run beyond what’s listed here; a development priority is to interface the framework with cluster and cloud job schedulers to enable individual PODs to run in a concurrent, distributed manner.